Cognigy/dts-gen-lite/README.md

 Let's generate a .d.ts file for the `yargs` NPM module.
 This already has a handwritten definition file, but let's pretend that doesn't exist yet.
-You'll need to first install `dts-gen` if you haven't already, then globally install the module you're generating for.
+You'll need to first install `dts-gen-lite` if you haven't already, then globally install the module you're generating for.

 ```sh
 > npm install -g dts-gen